 Part of the occasional Sahara A to Z series

-The original 1996 paperback edition of Desert Travels (and now the ebook, left) featured us camped below a striking cathedral-like formation.
+The original 1996 paperback edition of Desert Travels (and an earlier version of the ebook, left) featured us camped below a striking cathedral-like formation.

-I’d always wondered where that place actually was.
-The relevant chapter in the book is called The Cathedral, referring to the spires and church-like ‘portal’ of the pinnacle-clad outcrop.
+I’d always wondered where that place was.
+The relevant chapter in the book is called The Cathedral, referring to the spires and church-like ‘portal’ of the pinnacle-capped outcrop.
 It was shot by Mike Spencer who had a proper camera and slide film.

 As we’d crawled steeply out of Tin Tarabine oued and away from the famous Youf Ehakit – an amazing area of eroded rocks and bizarre, neo-Celtic engravings (left) – our escort’s car needed the clutch repaired yet again.

 They pulled up onto a flat rock shelf to to a proper job this time, while I and the others dispersed for a wander.
 Climbing the outcrop up above the cars, I spotted some intriguing spire-like formations across a plateau a few kilometres to the north.
 Could I have stumbled on the location of the original DT cathedral cover after all these years?